zv3zdochka/Bot/README.md

-Certainly!
-Below is the updated README file with the addition of license information:

----

 # Telegram Bot

 This is a Telegram bot implemented using Python's aiogram library.
 The bot handles user authorization, admin privileges, and various commands for communication and user management.